AronGahagan/cpt-dev/README.md

     1. The existing summary/task structure in the active project.
 This will use the native WBS field as the code, and the Task Name as the Description.
     1. If the selected local custom Outline Code is not yet named, provide a name for it (e.g., "CWBS").
     1. Once you have made your selections, click **Import**.
 1. Select the **Export Code** option to export the selected local custom Outline Code into: An Excel Workbook; "WBS Descriptive" CSV file for import to MPM; a CSV Code file for import to COBRA; or import into pre-formatted DI-MGMT-81334D for update.
-Note: the [DI-MGMT-81334D Template] (link required) is required; install it to your Microsoft Templates directory (usually located at C:\Users\\[username]\AppData\Roaming\Microsoft\Templates\).
+Note: the [DI-MGMT-81334D Template](https://github.com/AronGahagan/cpt-dev/blob/develop/Templates/81334D_CWBS_TEMPLATE.xltm) is required; install it to your Microsoft Templates directory (usually located at C:\Users\\[username]\AppData\Roaming\Microsoft\Templates\).
 1. Select the **Find/Replace** option to find and replace multiple instances of a word in the selected local custom Outline Code descriptions.

 [[up]](#use) | [[toc]](#table-of-contents)